header

 Description and geographic origin :

-A small shrub that can reach 40 to 60 cm and sometimes up to 1 m in height, Stevia blooms from August to September.
-This plant is native from Paraguay, a region called the Amambay in the middle subtropical forest in the south-east.
+A small shrub that can reach 40 to 60 cm and sometimes up to 1 m in height, Stevia blooms all year in tropics and from August to September in our latitudes.
+This plant is native from Paraguay, from a region called the Amambay in the middle subtropical forest in the south-east.
 This area is very mountainous and somewhat isolated which may explain why the Stevia has been so long ignored in European countries.

 History :

-in nutrition and medicine.
-They called it "Ka'a He'e," which means "sweet grass" and used it to sweeten the bitter mate (local tea).
-It was first described in 1899 by the Swiss scientist Moisés S. Bertoni:
+The Guarani Indians living in this region the Amambay have used for centuries the species Stevia rebaudiana in nutrition and medicine.
+They called it "ka'a he'e", which means "sweet grass" and used it to sweeten the bitter mate (local tea).
+It was first described in 1899 by the Swiss scientist, Dr Moisés Santiago Bertoni:

 "When observing this plant, nothing in particular attracted the attention, but when even a small piece of leaf is placed in the mouth, one is impressed with its sweetness."